Yousifaprim/Project-Pink-Aid-/README.md

 ## Overview

-Chatbot that assists college students 24/7 in exploring STEM majors and careers, so they can be more confident in their decisions.
+Chatbot that assists Homeless Veterans 24/7 in exploring guidance, so they can help with life struggles they have.

 ## CASExplorer: What is it?

-**CASExplorer** (*Pronounced as “case explorer”*):
+**Project-Pink-Aid** (*Pronounced as “case explorer”*):

-The **“C-A-S”** part of our virtual assistant name stands for the various sections provided in our virtual assistants for students to explore: **C**areer, **A**cademic, and **S**elf exploration.
-The terms CASE and Explorer stem from how an individual, a case, will explore the different aspects within our chatbot.
-There could be many different ways students can navigate the virtual assistant for their own needs, hence the name CASExplorer.
+The **“Project-Pink-Aid”** part of our virtual assistant name stands for the various sections provided in our virtual assistants for Homeless Vets to explore: **C**areer, **G**dance, and **S**elf exploration.
+The terms CASE and Explorer from how an individual, a case, will explore the different aspects within our chatbot.
+There could be many different ways Homeless Vets can navigate the virtual assistant for their own needs, hence the name CASExplorer.

 ## Why CASExplorer?